Smithsonian’s History Explorer

 Lessons & Activities are all standards-based and can be printed, emailed, and shared.
 Using one resource, 1950s and 1960s Suburban America Classroom Activity Guide, students in grades 5-12 use visual, analytical, and interpretive skills as they examine primary sources.

 Interactives & Media feature audio, video, and interactive resources, many designed to be used by students independently.
 Interactives and media can be searched in the same manner as lessons and activities.
 In Be a Movie Director, students in grades 9-12 create one of two movies (Hot Rod Racing or Gangsters on the Run) using images from an online image database.

 Museum Artifacts is a growing collection covering different historical eras.
 Users can suggest new artifacts.
 One artifact is Abraham Lincoln's Patent Model: Improvement for Buoying Vessels Over Shoals.
 Lincoln’s 1849 design lessened the draft of a river craft by pushing floats into the water beside the hull.

 Themes such as immigration and civil rights collect related resources for easy access.

 Books lets teachers or students search for related books by keyword and filter by era, reading level, and genre.
 Bilingual editions can be searched as well.

-Teacher Resources provide teachers access to a primary source guide, blog posts, and Thinkfinity Community group.
+Teacher Resources provide teachers access to a primary source guide, and blog posts.